 This is the final production version of the BYD S3 slash BYD Song.
 The S3 is the petrol version and the Song the hybrid version.
 This white-yellow demo car is a bit of a mess.
 It has stickers on the side saying ‘Song (S3)’, a Song badge on the back, but a 2.0 turbo engine under the bonnet.
 BYD likely tried to show off two cars in one, which in the end only seems to indicate that the real Song isn’t ready yet.

-Spy Shots of the facelifted BYD F3 in China, scheduled for debut on the Shanghai Auto Show in April with a launch on the Chinese car market early in H2.
-The facelift includes a new and very shiny grille, new headlights, new taillights, and new bumpers.
-The facelift comes just one year after the last facelift of the BYD F3.
+Spy Shots showing the facelifted BYD S6 SUV for China.
+It will debut on the Guangzhou Auto Show in December and launch on the Chinese car market around the same time.
+The facelift includes new headlights, a new grille, a new front bumper, and new rear lights.

-The very first Spy Shot of the upcoming BYD S1, a new sub-compact SUV that will be launched on the Chinese car market just before the end of this year.
-The hybrid variant of the BYD S1 will be called ‘BYD Yuan’.
-BYD will use S-x names for the petrol-powered versions and fancy Chinese-dynasty names for the hybrid versions.
+The best Spy Shots so far of the BYD S1, a new sub-compact SUV that will be launched on the Chinese car market just before the end of this year.
+Price will start just above 50.000 rmb and and around 70.000 rmb.
+The hybrid variant of the BYD S1 will be marketed as a separate car called ‘BYD Yuan’.